Abbott and Costello Meet Frankenstein

 Abbott and Costello Meet Frankenstein is a 1948 American horror comedy film directed by Charles Barton.
-The film features Count Dracula (Bela Lugosi) who has become partners with Dr. Sandra Mornay (Lenore Aubert), as Dracula requires a "simple, pliable" brain to reactivate Frankenstein's monster (Glenn Strange).
-Dracula discovers that the "ideal" brain belongs to Wilbur Grey (Lou Costello) who is wooed by Mornay to the operating table, despite the warnings of Lawrence Talbot (Lon Chaney Jr.).
+The film features Count Dracula (Bela Lugosi), who has partnered with Dr. Sandra Mornay (Lenore Aubert) in order to find a brain to reactivate Frankenstein's monster (Glenn Strange), and they find Wilbur Grey (Lou Costello), the ideal candidate.

-The film was developed and began being made against the wishes of Abbott and Costello, with Costello specifically not liking the script.
-The film was made under difficulty according to director Barton who found Abbott and Costello often absent or not working on the set.
-On the film's release, it was one of Universal-Internationals' biggest films of the year and led to several follow-up films involving Abbott and Costello meeting other horror film actors and creatures.
-The film was well received by trade papers and West Coast American critics on its release but received poor reviews in New York.
-In 2001, the United States Library of Congress deemed this film "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry and later placed in at number 56 on the list of the American Film Institute's "100 Funniest American Movies".
+The film was developed and production started with misgivings by Bud Abbott and Lou Costello, who disliked the script.
+Barton faced difficulty during the production of the film, with Abbott and Costello often absent from the set.
+However, the film was successful at the box office and became one of Universal's top films of the year.
+Several follow-up films ensued involving Abbott and Costello meeting other horror film actors and monsters.
+The film was mostly well received by critics on its release and in 2001, the United States Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry; it also placed at number 56 on the list of the American Film Institute's 100 Funniest American Movies.